GralexT/CITS3403-Project/README.md

 Some functions are designed to take arguments that allow them to be used in different contexts.

 View:
 Navigation made easy by a sticky navbar that holds all major links.
-Content manipulation for users with correct permissions may be accessed by links by the content.
+Content manipulation for users with correct permissions may be accessed by links in the content.

 Controller:
 Users can edit their feedback through their account page or the feedback page, using anchor links next to their content.